 Call Michigan Auto Law for a free consultation with a lawyer

-If you have tragically lost a loved one in a fatal bicycle accident and would like to speak with an experienced attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our injury lawyers.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+If you have tragically lost a loved one in a Michigan fatal bicycle accident and would like to speak with an experienced attorney, call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our injury lawyers.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.